harrison-ai/cobalt-s3-archiver/README.md

 ## Building

-The project can be build and run using `cargo`.
+The project can be built and run using `cargo`.
 To build the project use `cargo build`, to run the project `cargo run` and to install the project use `cargo install`.

 ## Development